 Hey, Tony, thanks for being patient.

-Hey, Handy, thanks for getting me in.
+Hey, Hendy, thanks for getting me in.

-I mean, this goes all the way back well way back, but um I'm just gonna go back to the the Hillary email hard drive, oh, we lost our hard drive, and Comey saying, uh, no, we don't got enough to prosecute them, you know, that that kind of thing.
+Oh, we lost our hard drive and Comey saying that, no, we don't got enough to prosecute them, you know, that kind of thing.

-And then about a week later, Snowden uh Snowden drops the bomb about how you know he was uh one of the third party people who was being put on the you know, uh watching people and going, hey, this isn't right, you know, we shouldn't be doing this.
+And then about a week later, Snowden drops the bomb about how he was one of the third-party people who was being put on the watching people and going, hey, this isn't right.

-This isn't this isn't a private thing.
+This isn't a private thing.

-This should be, you know, uh more closely guarded.
+This should be more closely guarded.

 This is way too loose for security.

-It's sad to me that we had our opportunity, and Director Ray had his opportunity to clean up the FBI, which I think is one of the greatest law enforcement institutions in the world.
+It's sad to me that we had our opportunity and Director Ray had his opportunity to clean up the FBI, which I think is one of the greatest law enforcement institutions in the world.

 Anyway, good call, Tony.